 Using all the latest available research, Dr. Turner has mapped out the functions of the brain relating to each cranial bone.
-See the chart below for more details on which cranial bone can affect which brain function.
+See the chart on the left for more details on which cranial bone can affect which brain function.

 This can happen through any type of head trauma — as far back as early childhood, or even the birth process itself.
 A forceps delivery or vacuum extraction produces very significant cranial malformation.
 As a toddler you fell down hundreds of times learning to walk, probably hitting your head over and over again.
 Falling off the swing or the jungle gym, the bike or the skateboard, wrestling with your big brother, football, baseball, or cheerleading accidents, skiing accidents, car accidents… there are (unfortunately) so many ways that your head can be injured.

 Before Dr. Turner’s groundbreaking work, there was never a way to fix these often life altering injuries.